scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Why Now?

+SCION can be considered a _path-aware internetworking_ architecture, as described in {{RFC9217}}.
+This RFC, which was published in March of this year (2022), poses (open) questions that must be answered in order to realize a path-aware internetworking architecture.
+It was originally written to frame discussions in the Path Aware Networking Research Group (PANRG), and has been published to snapshot current thinking in this space.

+SCION clearly provides answers to the questions raised in this RFC.
+This especially pertains to the second, third, seventh, and eighth question:

+- How do endpoints and applications get access to accurate, useful, and trustworthy path properties?
+- How can endpoints select paths to use for traffic in a way that can be trusted by the network, the endpoints, and the applications using them?
+- How can a path-aware network in a path-aware internetwork be effectively operated, given control inputs from network administrators, application designers, and end users?
+- How can the incentives of network operators and end users be aligned to realize the vision of path-aware networking, and how can the transition from current ("path-oblivious") to path-aware networking be managed?

 Another RFC that must be mentioned in the context of this draft is {{RFC5218}}, "What Makes for a Successful Protocol?".
-SCION fulfils most factors that contribute to the success of a protocol, according to section 2.1 of the RFC.
+SCION fulfils most factors that contribute to the success of a protocol, as described in section 2.1 of the RFC.
 This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source code availability.
 More importantly, SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and mainstream implementation of SCION is possible, too.

-To conclude: The time is ripe to make a first step towards standardization and take SCION to the IETF.
+To conclude: The time is ripe to take SCION to the IETF, to be able to contribute to the important discussion regarding path-aware networking, and to make a first step towards standardization.

 ## SCION Overview

-SCION has been designed to address the security issues of today's Internet depicted in the previous section [Why SCION - Motivation](#why).
+SCION has been designed to address the fundamental issues of today's Internet depicted in the previous section [Why SCION - Motivation](#why).
 This section gives a high-level description of SCION's main elements, providing a basic understanding of this next-generation inter-network architecture.

 ### Network Architecture and Naming